Advocate - Social Security Scotland

 Understand the Role: Before applying, make sure you fully understand the responsibilities and requirements of the Advocate position.
 Tailor your application to highlight how your experience in welfare, support, or health and social care aligns with the role.

-Craft a Compelling CV: Your CV should clearly outline your relevant experience, skills, and qualifications.
-Focus on your advocacy work or any roles where you've supported individuals with various needs.
-Use bullet points for clarity and ensure it is well-structured.
+Craft a Compelling CV: Your CV should clearly showcase your relevant experience, skills, and qualifications.
+Emphasise any work or volunteer roles that involved advocacy, support for individuals with communication needs, or decision-making processes.

 Write a Strong Cover Letter: In your cover letter, express your passion for advocacy and your desire to make a difference.
-Use specific examples from your past experiences that demonstrate your ability to empower clients and support their needs effectively.
+Use specific examples from your past experiences to demonstrate how you meet the criteria outlined in the person specification.

 How to prepare for a job interview at VoiceAbility